 The Kentucky Academic Standards (KAS) were adopted to outline the minimum content required for all students before graduating from high school.
-For reading, mathematics and writing, the content standards are the Common Core State Standards, sponsored by the National Governors Association (NGA) and the Council of Chief State School Officers (CCSSO), while the standards for science and social studies remain from the previous curriculum standards framework.
+For reading, mathematics and writing, the content standards were adopted from the Common Core State Standards, sponsored by the National Governors Association (NGA) and the Council of Chief State School Officers (CCSSO), while the standards for science and social studies remain from the previous curriculum standards framework.

 The Kentucky Performance Rating for Educational Progress (K-PREP) is the collection of tests created and administered to assess KAS.
-K-PREP is a blend of norm-referenced and criterion-referenced test content that provides achievement indices at the state and national levels.
+From 2012 to 2017, K-PREP was a blend of norm-referenced and criterion-referenced test content that provided achievement indices at the state and national levels.
 The criterion-referenced test (CRT) portion of K-PREP is built using test content written specifically for Kentucky's assessment.
 Student performance from the CRT portion is divided in the four achievement categories used in the previous testing systems: novice, apprentice, proficient, and distinguished (see chapter 5, "Performance Standards," for a description of how these achievement levels were defined).
-In contrast, the norm-referenced portion consists of test content from the Stanford Achievement Test Series, Tenth Edition, hereafter Stanford 10, and uses existing score norms to report Kentucky student achievement on a national scale (see chapter 4, "Reports").
+In contrast, the normreferenced portion consisted of test content from the Stanford Achievement Test Series, Tenth Edition, hereafter Stanford 10, using existing score norms to report Kentucky student achievement on a national scale (see chapter 4, "Reports").
+Beginning in 2018, Stanford 10 is no longer a component of the K-PREP assessments.